By DEBORAH FINEBLUM/JNS.org

 Avoid inebriation.
 Since most of the ceremonial four cups of wine are consumed on a relatively empty stomach in the first hour of the seder, you may want to buy wines with an alcohol content of under 10 percent.

 Drink up year-round!
-The more varieties you sample, the better your palette will evolve, and eventually you’ll start to taste the different between high-quality and low-quality wine.
+The more varieties you sample, the better your palette will evolve, and eventually, you’ll start to taste the difference between high-quality and low-quality wine.
 Go to local wine events or get together with friends for wine tastings.
 Ask your friends to use their fake ids if you have yet to turn the legal drinking age, to ensure that you don’t miss out on the opportunity to try these different wines.

 Don’t break the bank.
 You can get some very good wines in the $15-$20 range.
 Spending any more than that doesn’t guarantee that you’re getting a vastly superior wine.